Updated: Feb 10

 How to Create Your Own Anatomy Flashcards

 All of the major human anatomy publishers have produced their own human anatomy collections, often with images and definitions, as well as related theories.
 While some of them are free and excellent - many others do often charge you for monthly subscriptions for premium content.
-If you want to create your own human anatomy flashcards and save money, read on!
+If you want to create your own human anatomy flashcards and save money, then you can use a flashcard app like NoteDex which supports handwriting for drawings of anatomy.

 Learning Human Anatomy